gary-stu/proceduralHero/README.md

    - self.finishes_path: path to files to be played as last round.
    - self.use_intervals: If you set this to False, all interval related things will be skipped (tl;dr: you won't play intervals).
    - self.use_custom_finish: If this is true, pH.py will use one file from the finishes_path to play last round.
 Else, it'll be from the rounds_path.
+   - self.use_fullscreen: this one should be self explanatory
    - self.min_rounds: The minimum number of rounds you want (6 means 6 rounds + 5 intervals, if you want them).
    - self.max_rounds: The maximum number of rounds.
 In case you didn't understand.
 Because the number will be random in between those two.
 3. You may edit if you want/need the self.extensions.
-But I doubt you'll need to do it, unless you want to use pH to play music.
+But I doubt you'll need to do it, unless you want to use pH to play music or really outdated videos.
 4. You are now a procedural Hero.
 Act like one.

 ## How to use

 Well.
-Just run it.
-With Python, you know.
+Just run it, you know.
+With Python.

 ## License